owlbarn/tutorial/book/signal/README.md

 The third application is about image processing.
 These three applications together present a full picture about how the wide usage of FFT in various scenarios.

-(A backup application can always be to separate noises; Refer to Data-Driven Book, Code 2.3.)

 ### Find period of sunspots

-Build data from a [dataset](http://sidc.oma.be/silso/newdataset) from the Solar Influences Data Center.
+TODO: Build data from a [dataset](http://sidc.oma.be/silso/newdataset) from the Solar Influences Data Center.
 Explain the background of dataset, meaning of Wolfer index, and the dataset itself.

 The dataset provided are of different granularity.
 Here we use the yearly data, from 1700 to 2020.